MrAlexR/STM32F769I-DISCO/readme.md

 This TBS is configured for 480 x 800 pixels 16bpp screen resolution.

-Video Decoding Orientation is configured to "Rotated" in STM32CubeMX X-CUBE-TOUCHGFX.
-This means that video will work when the display is rotated to be landscape mode in TouchGFX Designer.
-If you want to use video with the display in the native portrait orientation, the Video Decoding Orientation in STM32CubeMX X-CUBE-TOUCHGFX must be changed to "Native".

 Performance testing can be done using the GPIO pins designated with the following signals:
 - VSYNC_FREQ  - Pin PC6(D1)
 - RENDER_TIME - Pin PC7(D0)